Chicago/dev.cityofchicago.org/_posts/2020-02-11-financial-incentives-datasets-released.md

 An eighth new dataset shows [Tax Increment Financing (TIF) Investment Committee Decisions](https://data.cityofchicago.org/d/nm3d-wkdd).

-All eight datasets will initially be updated quarterly and we hope to be able to increase the frequency as enhancements to the source data sources permit.
+All eight datasets will initially be updated quarterly and we hope to be able to increase the frequency as enhancements to the source data systems permit.

 While not directly part of this data release, we encourage those interested in TIFs to explore the [Department of Planning and Development’s](https://www.chicago.gov/city/en/depts/dcd/provdrs/tif.html) separate [TIF portal](https://webapps1.chicago.gov/ChicagoTif/).